 Now it’s an artsy, charming and supposedly haunted shadow of its bustling former self.
-Walk around Jerome as the sun goes down and see if you can spot any ghosts at the old asylum, peer down some eery alleyways, or visit the old Douglas Mansion and Mining Museum.
+Walk around Jerome as the sun goes down and see if you can spot any ghosts at the old asylum, peer down some eery alleyways, or visit the Jerome State Historic Park and Douglas Mansion and Mining Museum.

 Take a short hike along the Doe Mountain trail to the flat-topped mesa and catch the sunset.
 Take bets on the exact time the last sliver of sunshine will disappear over the horizon.
 From this 400-foot high perspective, you can see 360-degree views of some of Sedona's most famous red rock formations.